issvvv/ansible/README.md

 This repository contains some useful Ansible-playbooks.

-__Ansible__ is an open-source automation tool that simplifies provisioning, configuration management, and application deployment.
+__Ansible__ is an open-source automation tool that simplifies provisioning, configuration management and application deployment.
 It uses a declarative language to describe system configurations and orchestrates tasks across multiple systems.
-Ansible is agentless, utilizing SSH for communication, making it easy to set up and use.

 In this repository, you can find several useful Ansible playbooks.